au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

     __________________________________________________________________________________________________

-One drawback of the tf hub is that we import the entire module as a layer in keras as a result of which we dont see the parameters and layers in the model summary.
+One drawback of the tfhub is that we import the entire module as a layer in keras, as a result of which we do not see the parameters and layers in the model summary.

 ```python